aj-cloete/udacity-trivia/README.md

 [View the README.md within ./frontend for more details.](./frontend/README.md)

+## Installation
+You will need [**pipenv**](https://pipenv-fork.readthedocs.io/en/latest/) to bring up the environment.
+It is recommended by the python community to set up an environment.

+1. Clone the repo: `git clone https://github.com/aj-cloete/udacity-trivia.git`
+2. Enter the directory: `cd udacity-trivia`
+3. Set up the environment: `pipenv install --dev`
+4. Activate the environment: `pipenv shell`

+> Each process you will be launching needs to be run from within an active environment.
+> This is most easily achieved by navigating to the [**udacity-trivia**](.) directory and running `pipenv shell`

 ## Running

 There is a [Makefile](./Makefile) present which you can use to interact with the frontend and backend.